Britvic: Britannia Soft Drinks

-The company launched J2O in 2000.
+The company launched J_{2}O in 2000.
 During 2000 it was reported that the majority shareholders, Bass, Allied-Domecq and Whitbread in Britannia had instructed Schroder Salomon Smith Barney to manage an auction for the business.
 PepsiCo and A.G.
 Barr both were rumoured to purchase the business, however, the auction was cancelled in 2001, after Britannia and PepsiCo could not agree on any of the offers made.
 The company grew by purchasing Orchid Drinks, manufacturer of Purdey's and Aqua Libra for £20 million in 2000.
 Red Devil Energy Drink UK and Irish licence was purchased from entrepreneur Clive Garrad in 2002, with Britvic closing its own energy drink brand, Carbon, which had been created in 2000, transferring the production from Holland to Chelmsford.
 It was reported that in 2003, the company had made operating profits of £83m on a turnover of £674 million.

 In 2004, Pepsi agreed to swap its 10% share in Britvic for a 5% in Britannia Soft Drinks, which was agreed so Britvic could be floated on the stock market, and agreed a new 15 year contract with Britvic, which now included Gatorade.
 Britannia Soft Drinks and Britvic were merged in October 2004 prior to the flotation.
 The newly merged company was split between InterContinental Hotels (formerly Bass) 47.5%; Whitbread 23.75%; Pernod Ricard (who had purchased Allied) 23.75%; PepsiCo 5%.
 The company announced profits of £78.7 million on £700 million of sales in October 2005, while announcing in November a flotation of the company managed by Citibank and Deutsche Bank.
 Prior to the flotation, Britvic purchased the water division from rival Ben Shaw, who manufactured Pennine Spring.